GiulioDR/HackabilityBarilla17--La-Buona-Forchetta-/README.md

 between the fingers while eating a plate of spaghetti.

 ## How we dealt with it
-After a first confrontation with Domenico, a member of the team and suffering from Parkinson's disease, we performed a
+After a first confrontation with Domenico we performed a patent and market analysis, discovering the

-patent and market analysis, discovering the great limits of the devices on the market:
+great limits of the devices on the market:

 * aesthetically uncomfortable because they are too conspicuous;
 * with a single non-disposable metal tip that entails hygiene problems when used outside the home;